Main Traits: muscular endurance, speed of repetitions, and pacing strategy

 - upon first seeing this workout, I liked it.
 After the following weekend, I dislike it.
 The main reason for this was that there were various standards on the box jumps.
 I know that regardless of what movement you pick it will be the same work (force x distance) per rep. But, there should have been the same standard for EVERYONE, in that you should have had to JUMP onto the box, or everyone should have had to step onto the box.
 If a workout calls for clean and jerk, can we just do power snatches instead?
 It is basically the same work being done per rep. My point is that everyone should have to conform to the same movement standards.

 - rebounding should not be allowed for one reason and one reason only.
 It is not safe.
 There is no reasonable argument to suggest that rebounding for 150+ times off a 20" or 24" box promotes longevity in the competitor, nor does it suggest who is fitter.
 I would love to see a competition like the Open utilize step down box jumps, or something of that nature.
 Jumping is about as "functional" as you get when it comes to fitness, but there are limits to its use.
-Besides, the event is testing aerobic power, a step down box jump would not take away from this if the workout is designed accordingly.
+Besides, the event is testing aerobic power, a step down box jump would not take away from this if the workout is designed accordingly.- the main reason I dislike placing high rep box jumps into an Open workout is that there are thousands of people that are VERY motivated to compete at the Regional level, or as a Master competitor at the Games.
+With these large numbers, and relatively very few spots available, this will entice people to push as hard as possible to stay in contention or to get back into contention.
+For many, this will result in them doing rebounding box jumps.
+For the unlucky ones, this will result in an achilles rupture or calf strain/tear, meaning there 2013 season is over.

 - an even larger group of people that are competing in the Open should never do a rebounding box jump for the same reason as above, it is not safe.
 But, in a different way.
 Rebounding is a plyometric based activity, which is an activity that requires a short amortization time, meaning a VERY large peak force.
 Here is a quick read, the main part you want to read is the part discussing "Maturation and Basic Strength Requirements".
 They do not give exact figures to go along with the discussion, but they allude to strength in the legs being a pre requisite to rebounding activities of any significant force.
 What I am getting at is that there are A LOT of people competing in the Open, doing rebounding box jumps, without have the prerequisite strength to be prepared to handle the movement.
 If your quads are not adequately strong enough to take the eccentric loading and quickly turn it into a concentric movement (i.e. jump), where do you think that force is going?
 Here is what happens.
 We are not referring to lower force rebounding activities like double unders and running.